Itachi-Ucchiha/OOPS/README.md

 # OOPS
 Open these files in IDE
-you can't view these class extension files on your browser
+you can't view .class extension files on your browser no problem with .java files